Business Agility – an inside job

 Here are some starter questions that might help.

-• How could I/we improve flow in our team or organisation?
+• How could we improve flow in our team or organisation?

-• How could I/we locate decision making closer to those with the best information?
+• How could we locate decision making closer to those with the best information?

-• Who do I/we need to become to enable more creativity in those around me/us?
+• Who do we need to become to enable more creativity in those around me/us?

 Or perhaps even better, ignore my suggestions and ask yourselves:

-• What questions should we start asking ourselves to discover ways to become more agile?
+• What questions could we start asking ourselves to become more agile?

 If you’re looking for in enhancing your business agility, then explore our Agile Incubator coaching programme.